Chapter 10 : Thank You

 I walked over to my seat, determined to try and act naturally, hoping to slip into my seat quietly without drawing too much attention to myself, but of course I seemed to be having the worst luck in the world and so since a quiet, cool, calm and collected entrance was what I was aiming for, it was of course the last thing that I was able to achieve.

 I pulled my seat out, banging it against my leg as I did so, causing me to give a small squeak of pain.
-Of course that couldn’t just be all that I managed to do because then I then I proceeded to drop my bag on the floor and of course half of the contents just had to go and spill out onto the floor.
+Of course that couldn’t jbe the end of my misery because then I proceeded to drop my bag on the floor and of course half of the contents just had to go and spill out, scattering everywhere.
 Bloody brilliant.
 I gave a deep breath and closed my eyes momentarily, wondering why the hell today was the day when I had to be at my most clumsy.

 I dropped to the floor, making sure my back was to Malfoy, trying to hide the fact that my face had turned a rather unattractive beetroot shade.
 When I had finally put everything back inside my bag, I slinked into my chair, glad that my moment of tortured embarrassment was finally over.
 I kept my eyes firmly to the front of the class, determined to look anywhere but to my right where the rather composed blonde wizard sat beside me.
 This was not going how I planned.